nate-maxwell/PySide6TK/README.md

 When adding to the toolkit, be sure to run `PySide6TK._generate_namespace.py` to rebuild the `PySide6TK.QtWrappers.py` file before pushing updates.

+Internal files do not reference `QtWrappers`.
+When expanding  the toolkit, reference `PySide6TK.SpecificModule` inside other modules.
+This keeps the internal repo clean and customizable while external references all flow  through `QtWrappers`.

 ## Namespaces

 Wrapper objects and helper methods can be imported similarly to how PySide